About Defence for Children International (DCI):

-- Fully computer literate; user of Microsoft 365; knowledge of SharePoint welcome;
+- Fully computer literate; skilled and confident user of Microsoft 365; knowledge of SharePoint will be a distinct advantage

-- Intercultural and interpersonal sensitivity and ability to represent DCI professionally;
+- Intercultural and interpersonal sensitivity and ability to represent DCI professionally in international fora

-- Proactive and can-do attitude, readiness to help out other team members as necessary, ability to work efficiently.
+- Proactive and can-do attitude, readiness to help other team members as necessary

-- Insight into the work of National Sections’ in more than 35 countries across the globe;
+- Insight into the work of National Sections’ in 38 countries across the globe

 - Links to other key child rights organizations working in Geneva.